 If one consumes XYZ drug for influenza decreases the course of the disease from 10 days to 9.5 days, is there any value to the drug?
 Even if it’s statistically significant, is it clinically significant?

-David Gorski, editor-in-snark at Science Based Medicine, made some important points about clinical relevance:
+David Gorski, one of the editors at Science Based Medicine, made some important points about clinical relevance:

 Now, as Gorski states, this is a bit of guesswork and instinct, but none of us should probably accept results as meaningful if they are tiny, even if statistically significant.
 I see this a lot, especially with alternative medicine studies that try to “prove” that they have some benefit beyond placebo.
 Often the differences are in single digit percentages, probably no different than random.